What do you do when it’s too cold to go and play in the snow outside? You bring a little inside!

 And start they did.
 One painted stripes, the other opted for a more random design.

-They giggled.
-They squeezed their sponges.
+They giggled and they squeezed their sponges.

-They experimented to see what would happen if they pressed down hard or if they left their sponge sitting on the snow for awhile.
+Then, they experimented to see what would happen if they pressed down hard or if they left their sponge sitting on the snow for awhile.

 Unfortunately, these masterpieces don’t last very long.
 It’s a good thing I was taking pictures!

-Have you ever tried painting the snow?
+Have you ever tried snow painting?